scikit-learn-contrib/MAPIE/doc/user_guide.rst

     </table>
     </div>

+All methods except the Naive one give effective coverage close to 0.95, confirming the theoretical garantees.

 2. Estimating the epistemic uncertainty of out-of-distribution data
 ===================================================================

-Let’s now consider a one-dimensional without noise, but with training data obtained from a normal distribution.
-The goal is to explore how the prediction interval evolves for new test data that lie outside the distribution of the training data.
+Let’s now consider one-dimensional data without noise, but normally distributed.
+The goal is to explore how the prediction intervals evolve for new data that lie outside the distribution of the training data in order to see how the methods can capture the *epistemic* uncertainty.

+Lets' start by generating and showing the data.

 .. code:: python